 In addition to the significant risks of dependence and withdrawal, Klonopin misuse can result in an overdose which may lead to coma, respiratory depression, and even death in severe instances.
 In fact, benzodiazepine related mortality rates climbed from 0.58 per 100,000 adults to 3.07 per 100,000 adults between 1996 and 2013.5

 Xanax is another benzodiazepine that has seen widespread use as an anxiolytic since the 1980s.
 In 2017, doctors wrote more than 25 million alprazolam prescriptions.6

 How Is Xanax Used?

-Xanax is the brand name for the drug Alprazolam.
-Like Klonopin, it is a GABA-inhibitory benzodiazepine.
-Physicians often prescribe Xanax to treat anxiety disorders, panic attacks, and insomnia, but unlike Klonopin, the drug is not used to treat seizures.
+Xanax is a brand name for the drug alprazolam.
+Like Klonopin, it works by boosting the effects of the inhibitory neurotransmitter known as GABA.
+Physicians often prescribe Xanax to treat anxiety and panic disorders, but unlike Klonopin, the drug is not used to treat seizures.
 Because Xanax is relatively fast-acting—individuals can feel the effects within two hours—some people use the drug recreationally to feel a heightened sense of relaxation or sedation.3

 Side Effects of Xanax

 - Loss of appetite.